Resources at Barnard

 - Financial Conflict of Interest (FCOI): What You Need to Know

 - Grant Writing for Success

 - NIH Career Development "K" Awards

 - Post-Review to Award for Investigators

-Sponsored Research attended the NSF Grants Conference (October 6-7, 2014) in Washington, DC, and has posted several of the presentations below.
+Sponsored Research attended the NSF Grants Conference (November 14-16, 2016) in Pittsburgh, and has posted several of the presentations below.
 Let us know if you have any questions or want to discuss any of the presentations in more detail!

 NSF Grants Conference Presentations

 The Craft of Grant Writing -- Advice for grant writing from the Texas A&M University Office of Proposal Development